 According to Neighborhood Scout, which gathers information from thousands of U.S. law enforcement agencies, six of the ten safest Boston neighborhoods are located southwest of downtown Boston.
 The three safest residential neighborhoods listed are Jamaica Plain, West Roxbury, and Roslindale.

 According to the analysis of FBI crime data, Boston is safer than just 17% of all U.S. cities.
 However, while Boston’s crime rate is higher than the national average, when compared to other cities of the same population size, its crime rate is significantly lower.

 How do I get around Boston?

-Although Boston is a very walkable city with various transportation options like mass transit, bicycle rentals, Uber, Lyft, and taxi services, 38.5 percent of Bostonians still drive themselves to work.
-The average commute time in the city is 30 minutes.
+Although Boston is a very walkable city with various transportation options like mass transit, bicycle rentals, Uber, Lyft, and taxi services, 38.5% of Bostonians still drive themselves to work — and face an average commute time of 31 minutes.